 University - Refunds, Returns & Cancelations

 For a seller to manage the return of an item, the buyer needs to request it within 30 days of delivery.
-All return requests made by a buyer are sent automatically to the seller, including reason for return.
-Within the email, Amazon informs sellers whether the reason for return complies with the Amazon Return Policy.
+All return requests made by a buyer are sent automatically to the seller, including the reason for the return.
+Within the email, Amazon informs sellers whether the reason for return complies with the Amazon return policy.
 However, a seller is entitled to make the final decisions regarding all returns based on their own stated return policies.
 Any buyer-cancelled return requests will also be emailed to the seller.

 Seller Response Options for Returns

 When a seller receives a returns request, there are a few options available.
 One of the below actions should be taken through the Manage Returns section of a Seller Account:

 - Accept and authorize the return.
 If a seller decides to authorize a returns request, an RMA or Return Merchandise Authorization number is required to complete the transaction. sellers can generate a number on their own or use the Amazon-generated RMA number.
 This is an important piece of information that will be printed on the return merchandise label that is sent to the buyer along with the seller’s return mailing address.

 - Close request.
 Alternatively, the seller can choose to decline the returns request if there is sufficient reason.
 If this option is chosen, the seller will be prompted to select the reason for the closure and asked to leave an explanatory note for the buyer.
 The reason stated for closing the request will be automatically sent to the buyer by Amazon.

 - Issue refund.
 A full or partial refund may be issued for returned items (see “Refunds Issued for Returns” section below).

 - Contact buyer.
 If the seller would like to be in touch with the buyer directly to attempt a compromise or a resolution of issues, this option is available.